repoze/repoze.retry/README.txt

-Middleware which intercepts a ZODB conflict error and retries the request a configurable number of times.
+WSGI Middleware which intercepts a ZODB conflict error and retries the WSGI request a configurable number of times.